meginwinnipeg/workshops/content/handson/kumu/content/workshopkumu.md

 ## 1. **Access** your workspace:
 1. Log-in to your free Kumu account [https://kumu.io/dashboard](https://kumu.io/dashboard)
 2. The dashboard page is your landing page.
-3. Numbers 1-3 illustrate the locations of the following elements:
+3. Letters a-c illustrate the locations of the following elements:
     1. Kumu **support**
     2. **User menus** (access workspaces, dashboard, account)
     3. **Project listing** (options individual projects and workspaces)